chasinglogic/praelatus/docs/contributing/git_workflow.md

 We use Pull Requests and merges to bring these changes back into `master` however, we try to keep the branches to as few commits as possible.
-Generally 1
-- 2 commits for a branch.
+Generally 1 to 2 commits for a branch.
 We do this through `git rebase` and [squashing](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).
 This allows us to keep the project mangeable from a history perspective as well as encourages high quality commit messages.
 For those unfamiliar with git however